-At period end, the Fund maintained one source of leverage with \$88.6 million of Variable Rate Municipal Term Preferred Shares (VMTPS) outstanding.
+At period end, the Fund maintained one source of leverage with \$67.35 million of Variable Rate Municipal Term Preferred Shares (VMTPS) outstanding.
+As part of the portfolio adjustments in relation to the tender offer, the amount of outstanding VMTPS was reduced in order to allow the Fund to continue to operate as a leveraged closed-end fund and to remain in compliance with regulatory and contractual leverage restrictions.
 The dividend rate for VMTPS resets weekly at a fixed spread (as disclosed in the notes to the attached financial statements) above the SIFMA Municipal Swap Index.
-12 The SIFMA index moved upwards with all money market interest rates amid the sharp tightening in monetary policy by the Fed.
+12